seamplex/feenox/doc/sds.md

 ~/tmp/feenox$
 ```

-Now if one wants to run the thermal problem with the two juxtaposed squares from\ @sec:flexibility above, the "temporary" FeenoX will complain.
-But it will still solve the [NAFEMS\ LE10 problem](https://www.seamplex.com/feenox/examples/#nafems-le10-thick-plate-pressure-benchmark) problem right away:
+Now if we wanted to run the thermal problem with the two juxtaposed squares from\ @sec:flexibility above, the "temporary" FeenoX would complain.
+But it would still be able solve the [NAFEMS\ LE10 problem](https://www.seamplex.com/feenox/examples/#nafems-le10-thick-plate-pressure-benchmark) problem right away:

 ```terminal
 ~/tmp/feenox$ cd doc/